msoumik78/msoumik78.github.io/_posts/2019-05-30-lets-meet-kotlin.markdown

   const val age = 40
 {% endhighlight %}

-* Another big thing which Kotlin has introduced is null safe.
+* **Safe code and eliminating NullPointerException completely** - Another big thing which Kotlin has introduced is null safe.
 So with good coding in Kotlin you can get rid of the dreaded NullPointerException.
 Actually Kotling distinguishes between non-nullable and nullable types.
 So for example - there can be a non nullable String and a nullable one (denoted by _String?_).
 Please refer to the below code snippet:
 {% highlight ruby %}
     var name : String = "Soumik"
     //below line generates a compile time error